Mr-Un1k0d3r/ThunderShell/README.md

 $ python ThunderShell.py default.json MrUn1k0d3r
 ```

-`default.json` is the configuration file. `MrUn1k0d3r` is the username for the session. `-gui` launches the web interface.
+`default.json` is the configuration file. `MrUn1k0d3r` is the username for the session.
+By default the HTTP daemon and Web Ui will be launched.

-Other user can start a CLI interface by adding the `-notthpd` switch to avoid trying to start the HTTP daemon a second time